HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Searching/Informed search.md

 ### Greedy search

 Expand node that is the estimated to be closest to the goal.
-Then the idea is expand all frontiers and evaluate based on heuristic function (BFS idea), store the results into priority queue.
+TStrategy is to expand all frontiers and evaluate based on heuristic function (BFS idea), store the results into priority queue.
 Then always pick closest node
-Complete: No, there could be loops
+Complete: No, there could be loops causing it to be like a DFS
 Time: b^d, DFS approach
 Space: b^d, BFS approach to storing nodes
 Optimal: No